rust-bitcoin/rust-miniscript/README.md

 completing an unsigned `bitcoin::TxIn` with appropriate data
 * Determining the specific keys, hash preimages and timelocks used to spend coins in a given Bitcoin transaction
-* `no_std` support enabled by disabling the `default-features` and enabling `"no-std"`.
+* `no_std` support enabled by disabling the `default-features`.
 See `embedded/` for an example.

 More information can be found in [the documentation](https://docs.rs/miniscript) or in [the `examples/` directory](https://github.com/rust-bitcoin/rust-miniscript/tree/master/examples)

-## Building

-The cargo feature `std` is enabled by default.
-At least one of the features `std` or `no-std` or both must be enabled.

-Enabling the `no-std` feature does not disable `std`.
-To disable the `std` feature you must disable default features.
-The `no-std` feature only enables additional features required for this crate to be usable without `std`.
-Both can be enabled without conflict.

 ## Minimum Supported Rust Version (MSRV)

 This library should always compile with any combination of features on **Rust 1.63.0**.

 Some dependencies do not play nicely with our MSRV, if you are running the tests you may need to pin some dependencies.
-See `./contrib/test.sh` for current pinning.
+See `./contrib/pin.sh` for current pinning.

 ## Contributing